We are like a Ship at sea,

 So I created Ship Psychology.

-My name is Christel Vogels.
+My name is Christel Vogels, but you can call me Chris.
 I’m a psychological counselor, and I work on the premise that your mind knows everything about you, it just needs encouragement to share those insights with our waking consciousness, too.
 That is where Ship Psychology comes in.

 In private sessions and group workshops, both online and live, I teach you to look inside your own head, find what is hindering you from thinking, feeling and acting the way you want to – and how to resolve that!